receptive

 03

-of a nerve fiber or impulse originating outside and passing toward the central nervous system
+(of a nerve or receptor) capable of receiving impulses or stimuli from outside the central nervous system

 example